Genital & Anal Warts

 HPV & Cancer

-Some types of the genital warts virus have been associated with abnormal cell changes on the penis or anus.
+Some types of the genital warts virus have been associated with abnormal cell changes on the vagina or anus.
 Only a few of these viruses are strongly associated with cancer.
 Smoking significantly adds to the risk of developing these cancers.

 Visible warts are less likely to lead to cell changes that precede cancer.
 The types of wart viruses that are linked to abnormal changes usually cause infections where no warts can be seen (this is known as a 'subclinical' infection).